tsenhungwu/Data-Engineer-Project/Isongs_Apache_Cassandra/READ.md

   - Store different data type formats
   - High throughput
   - A flexible schema design
-  - Horizontal scalability (more nodes or clusters, a linear scalability can be achieved)
+  - Horizontal scalability (linear scalability can be achieved if more nodes or clusters are provided)
   - High availability (fast reads)